St. Louis Union Station: 21st century

 In 2010–11, the station's Marriott Hotel in the main terminal building was expanded.
 It took over the station's Midway area; all stores were moved to the train shed shopping arcade.
 In 2012, Lodging Hospitality Management bought Union Station and rebranded the hotel as a DoubleTree.
 In August 2016, Lodging Hospitality Management announced plans to renovate Union Station once again, included plans for an aquarium.
 The Memories Museum features artifacts and displays about the history of St. Louis Union Station and rail travel in the United States.
 Located on the upper level of the train shed, the museum is a joint project of Union Station Associates and the National Museum of Transportation.
 The original architectural drawings and blueprints for Union Station and the original hotel are available to researchers at the Washington University Archives at Washington University in St. Louis.
 Some architectural elements from the building have been removed in renovations and taken to the Sauget, Illinois, storage site of the National Building Arts Center.

 St. Louis Union Station was the venue for the FIRST Tech Challenge World Championship component of the FIRST Championship, hosted in St. Louis every April until 2017, after which it was moved to Detroit.

-Today, the station is home to the St. Louis Aquarium.
-At 120,000 square feet, the aquarium is home to more than 13,000 animals representing over 250 species.